pay-now/paynow-prestashop/README.EN.md

 # Paynow PrestaShop Plugin

-The Paynow plugin adds quick bank transfers and BLIK payments to PrestaShop.
+The Paynow plugin adds quick bank transfers, BLIK and cards payments to PrestaShop.

 ## Table of Contents